Volunteer

 to help us in the reforestation of 20x50m eroded land.

 to support us in the reforestation of 1 hectare eroded land into a piece of the forest that will bear your name into the future.
-You will receive a picture of a sign with this name in the forest you helped us to restore, together with some of the people who planted the trees.
+You will receive a picture of a sign with your name in the forest you helped us to restore, together with some of the people who planted the trees.
 These people will also take care of the maintenance of the new forest.

 What happens with your donations?